Cyd Charisse: Stardom

-Charisse co-starred with Dan Dailey in Meet Me in Las Vegas (1956), which earned 3.7 million dollars at the box office, with production costs of 2.4 million dollars.
+Charisse co-starred with Dan Dailey in Meet Me in Las Vegas (1956), which earned $3.7 million at the box office, with production costs of $2.4 million.
 She rejoined Astaire in the film version of Silk Stockings (1957), a musical remake of 1939's Ninotchka, with Charisse taking over Greta Garbo's role.
 Astaire paid tribute to Charisse in his autobiography, calling her "beautiful dynamite" and writing: "That Cyd!
-When you've danced with her you stay danced with."
+When you've danced with her, you stay danced with."
 The film was well received but lost money for MGM.

-In her autobiography, Charisse reflected on her experience with Astaire and Kelly:
+In her autobiography Charisse reflected on her experience with Astaire and Kelly:

 As one of the handful of girls who worked with both of those dance geniuses, I think I can give an honest comparison.
 In my opinion, Kelly is the more inventive choreographer of the two.
 Astaire, with Hermes Pan's help, creates fabulous numbers—for himself and his partner.
 But Kelly can create an entire number for somebody else ...
 I think, however, that Astaire's coordination is better than Kelly's ... his sense of rhythm is uncanny.
 Kelly, on the other hand, is the stronger of the two.
 When he lifts you, he lifts you! ...
 To sum it up, I'd say they were the two greatest dancing personalities who were ever on screen.
 But it's like comparing apples and oranges.
 They're both delicious.

-Charisse had a slightly unusual serious acting role in Party Girl (1958), where she played a showgirl who became involved with gangsters and a crooked lawyer, although it did include two dance routines.
+Charisse had a slightly unusual dramatic role in Party Girl (1958), in which she played a showgirl who becomes involved with gangsters and a crooked lawyer, although it did include two dance routines.
 It was far more profitable for MGM than her musicals.

 She went to Universal to co-star with Rock Hudson in Twilight for the Gods (1958).

 MGM wanted Charisse for the role of Eve Kendall in 1959's North by Northwest, but Alfred Hitchcock wanted Eva Marie Saint.